isi95010/LuluMacOS/docs/README.md

 ### Requirements

-This document assumes you've already successfuly flashed the MrChromebox firmware to your device.
-It does not cover flashing.
-Before you start, you'll need to have the following items to complete the process:
+This document assumes you've already disabled write protect and successfuly flashed the [Chromeintosh fork](https://github.com/Chromeintosh/coreboot) of MrChromebox's  Coreboot firmware to your device.

 - A Core i3 or Core i5 variant of the Dell Chromebook 7310.
 The Celeron version probably will _not_ work and is not covered at all.
 - An external storage device (can range from an SD card to a USB Disk / Drive) for creating the installer USB.